aeecleclair/site-pixels/README.md

-A showcase website for the Ecole Centrale de Lyon association WEI made with Hugo and Tailwindcss
+A showcase website for the Ecole Centrale de Lyon association PIXELS made with Hugo